Wolverine971/9takes/src/blog/enneagram/beginners-guide-to-determining-your-enneagram-type.md

 ### 2. Consider the Connection Between Emotions and Centers of Intelligence

 In the Enneagram, these core emotions relate to centers of intelligence.

-The negative emotion you feel forces you to develop coping mechanisms which help you survive.
+ The negative emotion you feel forces you to develop coping mechanisms that help you survive.
 You develop a special "intelligence" to cope with that negative emotion.

 - Fear relates to intellectual intelligence
 - Shame relates to emotional intelligence
 - Anger relates to instinctual intelligence.

-If you can always sense what other people are feeling, you might have high emotional intelligence, and your core emotion might be shame.
-If you are always in your head or have been told that you "over think" things, you might have intellectual intelligence that you developed in response to fear.
+If you can consistently sense what other people are feeling, you may have high emotional intelligence, and your core emotion may be shame.
+If you are always in your head or have been told that you "overthink" things, you might have intellectual intelligence that you developed in response to fear.
 If you go with your guy a lot to make decisions, you might have instinctual intelligence and wrestle with anger.

 The crazy thing to think about is that other people have different intelligences that may come off as superpowers.

-Conversely your own intelligence/ superpower might be a blind spot to you but not to other people.
+Conversely, your own intelligence/ superpower might be a blind spot to you but not to other people.

 ### 3. Consider How Your Core Emotion Shows Up

-When trying to identify your core emotion you need to consider how each type "uses" that emotion.
+When trying to identify your core emotion, you need to consider how each type "uses" that emotion.

-Each type handles their core emotion differently.
+Each type handles its core emotion differently.
 There are three Enneagram types for each core emotion.
 The different ways of handling the emotion are the following:

 - Actively using the emotion as a form of empowerment or motivation
 - Actively suppressing the emotion in an attempt to escape the uncomfortable feeling
-- Unconsciously using that emotion, or having that emotion constantly in the background
+- Unconsciously using that emotion or having that emotion constantly in the background

-With that in mind you are now ready to determine your Enneagram type.
+With that in mind, you are now ready to determine your Enneagram type.

 ### 4. Find Your Type

-In addition to a core emotion, each type has a core motivation and fear.
+Each type has a core emotion, core motivation, and core fear.
 Look through the following to get a sense of what your type might be.

 <section class="section-content">